Beyond-Finance/feature_map/README.md

   - app/services/some_file2.rb
   - frontend/javascripts/**/__generated__/**/*
 ```
+You may find a more comprehensive example in this repository's `.feature_map/config.yml`.

 2) Define the features of our your application.
 There are two methods for defining features:
     * YAML Definitions: Each feature can be defined in a separate YAML file within the `.feature_map/definitions` directory.
 Here's an example, that would live at `.feature_map/definitions/onboarding.yml`:
         ```yml